 While most people will not be pleased to find a flyer tucked under their windshield wiper, they may indeed be happy to spend some time consuming sponsored media that actually helps them improve either their business or their lives.

-Another perk to content marketing in the digital age, is that its effects are easily trackable and measurable.
+Another perk to content marketing in the digital age is that its effects are easily trackable and measurable.

-Using reports from Google Analytics or any of the other analytics software that produces SEO reports will grant deep insights into your marketing strategy efficacy, and its effects on total conversions.
+Using reports from Google Analytics or any of the other analytics software that produces SEO reports will grant deep insights into your marketing strategy efficacy and its effects on total conversions.

-How to Build You Content Strategy
+How to Build Your Content Marketing Strategy

 To ensure your content marketing efforts are effective, you’ll want to give careful thought during the strategic planning stage.

 Identifying a target audience is only the tip of the iceberg, but let’s start there before going any further.

 Before creating any content, you’ll need to identify who you want to find and read/view it.